Lake Sunapee

 Lake Sunapee is located within Sullivan County and Merrimack County in western New Hampshire, the United States.
 It is the fifth-largest lake located entirely in New Hampshire.

 The lake is approximately 8.1 mi long (north-south) and from 0.5 to 2.5 mi wide (east-west), covering 6.5 sqmi, with a maximum depth of 105 ft.
-It contains eleven islands (Loon Island, Elizabeth Island, Twin Islands, Great Island, Minute Island, Little Island, Star Island, Emerald Island, Isle of Pines and Penny Island) and is indented by several peninsulas and lake fingers, a combination which yields a total shoreline of some 70 mi.
+It contains eleven islands (Loon Island, Elizabeth Island, Twin Islands, Great Island, Minute Island, Little Island, Star Island, Emerald Island, Isle of Pines, and Penny Island) and is indented by several peninsulas and lake fingers, a combination which yields a total shoreline of some 70 mi.
 There are seven sandy beach areas including Mount Sunapee State Park beach; some with restricted town access.
 There are six boat ramps to access the lake at Sunapee Harbor, Georges Mills, Newbury, Mount Sunapee State Park, Burkehaven Marina, and a private marina.
 The lake contains three lighthouses on the National Register of Historic Places.
 The driving distance around the lake is 25 mi with many miles of lake water view.
 The lake is 1093 ft above sea level.

 The lake's outlet is in Sunapee Harbor, the headway for the Sugar River, which flows west through Newport and Claremont to the Connecticut River and then to the Atlantic Ocean.
 The lake discharges about 250 cubic feet per second (on average), and the Sugar River drops approximately 800 ft on its 27 mi journey to the Connecticut River.

 History

 Lake Sunapee is a glacial lake.
 The glaciers deposited large rocks scattered everywhere in the woods when the ice melted about 11,000 years ago.
 These rocks are called glacial erratics.
 An example of a large glacial erratic can be found sitting on Minute Island in front of the John Hay Wildlife Refuge accessible along the wildlife shoreline trail.

-The Native Americans, probably Algonquins, called the lake Soo-Nipi or "Wild Goose Waters" for the many geese that passed over the lake during migration.
-Lake Sunapee also resembles a bird (goose) in flight, with the bird's head as the harbor area, from an aerial view, and at times from Mount Sunapee.
+Native Americans, likely Algonquins, called the lake Soo-Nipi or "Wild Goose Waters" for the many geese that passed over the lake during migration.
+From an aerial view, and at times from Mount Sunapee, Lake Sunapee also resembles a goose in flight, with the bird's head as the harbor area.

-Some local people can trace their ancestry back to the Penacooks who hunted geese in the autumn and fished for speckled trout using nets, weirs and spears.
+Some local residents can trace their ancestry back to the Native American Penacooks, who hunted geese in the autumn and fished for speckled trout using nets, weirs and spears.